-9. The Respondent submits that it a claim for the repayment of tax under the TCA 1997 for any chargeable period shall not be allowed unless it is made within 4 years after the end of the chargeable period to which the claim relates.
-The Respondent's position is that as the claim was made by the Appellant in March 2021, no valid claim for repayment for the years 2008 to 2016 inclusive was made by the Appellant within the four year limitation period set out in section 865(4) of the TCA 1997 and a result the repayment claim in respect of the years 2008 to 2016 inclusive was out of time.
+8. The Respondent submits that a claim for the repayment of tax under the TCA 1997 for any chargeable period shall not be allowed unless it is made within 4 years after the end of the chargeable period to which the claim relates.
+The Respondent's position is that as the claim was made on 16th May 2020, no valid claim for repayment was made within the four year limitation period set out in section 865(4) of the TCA 1997 and as a result the repayment claim in respect of 2015 was out of time.